-3. Consequences for wellbeing through the health channel: the 1918 influenza pandemic
+III.
+Consequences for Wellbeing through the Health Channel: The 1918 Influenza Pandemic

-For thinking about the direct effects of pandemics on the health and wellbeing of individuals in the short- and long-run, the 1918 Influenza Pandemic, or the "Spanish Flu," provides a useful point of reference.
-COVID-19 to date parallels the 1918 pandemic in several key ways, including its rate of transmission, global spread, and crude mortality rates.31 The Spanish Flu was one of the most acute and widespread natural disasters in modern history.
-Taubenberger and Morens (2006) estimate that during the pandemic, roughly 500 million individuals, equivalent to roughly a third of the world's population at the time, were infected and symptomatic.
+For thinking about the direct effects of pandemics on the health and wellbeing of individuals in the shortand long-run, the 1918 Influenza Pandemic, the "Spanish Flu," provides a useful point of reference.
+As we briefly touched on earlier, the spread of COVID-19 parallels that of the 1918 pandemic in several key ways, including its rate of transmission, global spread, and crude mortality rates.
+That said, even over 100 years later, much about the origins and epidemiology of the 1918 virus remains either unknown or the subject of considerable debate.
+What we do know is that it was one of the most acute and widespread natural disasters in modern history.
+Taubenberger & Morens (2006) estimate that during the pandemic, roughly 500 million individuals, equivalent to roughly a third of the world's population at the time, were infected and symptomatic.
 Case fatality rates, at over 2.5 percent, were at least 25 times as high as in other influenza pandemics, making the 1918 virus especially lethal.
 All told, somewhere between 50 and 100 million individuals perished globally.
 The death toll in the U.S. alone exceeded that from all American combat deaths over the twentieth century (Almond, 2006).

 The pandemic itself was sharp, sudden, and concentrated over the span of little more than a 12-month period.
 The virus, an H1N1 strain similar to that which caused the 2009 swine flu outbreak, spread roughly simultaneously across Europe, Asia, and North America, in three distinct waves over the year beginning in spring 1918.
 The first of these waves, appearing in March 1918, was relatively mild.
-It was followed by a substantially more catastrophic one from September to November 1918, and another in the early months of 1919 (Taubenberger and Morens, 2006).
-In some parts of the world, particularly in East Asia, a further major wave of pandemic influenza hit as late as 1920 (Lin and Liu, 2014; Ogasawara, 2018).
+It was followed by a substantially more catastrophic one from September to November 1918, and another in the early months of 1919 (Taubenberger & Morens, 2006).
+In some parts of the world, particularly in East Asia, a further major wave of pandemic influenza hit as late as 1920 (Lin & Liu, 2014; Ogasawara, 2018).

 This sort of timing and spacing was unprecedented among influenza pandemics, as was its distinctive mortality profile.
-Where influenza death rates by age typically follow a U-shape, with high mortality rates among the very young and the very old (as is also the case with the SARS-CoV-2, the virus behind COVID-19), the 1918 strain followed a W-shape, with a sharp peak in mortality risk among young adults as well.32 Indeed, almost half of all influenza-related deaths during the pandemic period accrued to those aged 20-40 (Taubenberger and Morens, 2006).
+Where influenza death rates by age typically follow a U-shape, with high mortality rates among the very young and the very old (as is also the case with the novel coronavirus), the 1918 strain followed a W-shape, with a sharp peak in mortality risk among young adults as well.24 Indeed, almost half of all influenza-related deaths during the pandemic period accrued to those aged 20-40 (Taubenberger & Morens, 2006).